 - From this point, the rule of six and any other restrictions on meeting up will be removed.

 - Nightclubs will also open

-Only the 12 April date is confirmed.
-Each of the dates will be reviewed seven days in advance and if the COVID case numbers are looking good - they'll stay as they are.
+Each of the dates has been reviewed seven days in advance.
+So if the COVID case numbers are looking good on 14 June - the reopening will continue.